Thursday 26 September 2024, 16:00

 "In May 2023, the Suriname Football Association (SVB) contacted us about developing a professional football league for its senior men’s club sides," said Jordan Victoire, Development Project Coordinator at FIFA’s regional office in Barbados.
 "We immediately began discussions to support this exciting initiative, working hand in hand to leverage the expertise and advice of FIFA's Professional Football department.
 This collaborative effort made it possible to structure the competition to meet international standards, while still keeping it adapted to the reality in the country.”

-The plan outlined a comprehensive set of short-, mid-, and long-term objectives including enhancing club capabilities through training programs, strategic planning for financial sustainability, establishing partnerships with the business community, fostering grassroots development, financial sustainability on the long term and re-organization of football in Suriname.
+The plan outlined a comprehensive set of short-, mid-, and long-term objectives including enhancing club capabilities through training programs, strategic planning for financial sustainability, establishing partnerships with the business community, fostering grassroots development, financial sustainability on the long term and re-organisation of football in Suriname.

 "This league is a cornerstone in the development of football in Suriname, providing a professional platform for clubs, talent and numerous football stakeholders to flourish," added Victoire.
 "FIFA remains committed to supporting the long-term growth of this project by building on this solid foundation for the future of national and international football in Suriname."